UiL-OTS-labs/jspsych-lexical-decision/README.md

 So this is not as long as one might be scared of ;-).

 ## In case of using auditory stimuli as prime or target word
-In the boilerplate experiment is a Sound Test stimulus.
-This sound test is done in order for the participant to adjust there sound setting on their pc to a comforable sound level.
+In the boilerplate experiment is a *soundtest* stimulus.
+This sound test is done in order for the participant to adjust their sound settings on to a comfortable sound level.
 This ensures stimuli are not presented to loud or to soft.
 This "test" is skipped when your stimulus list does not contain auditory stimuli.

-In the sounds folder there is a stimulus called **"sound_test.mp3"**.
+In the `sounds` folder there is a stimulus called **"sound_test.mp3"**.
 The boilerplate plays this stimulus.
 It is an artificial *beep* but at full volume, hence louder than your auditory stimuli.
 When recording stimuli we suggest that you also record a stimulus that is going to replace the beep.
-Than the replacement is recorded in a similar fashion as your test stimuli and than their sound volume will be roughly equivalent.
+The replacement is recorded in a similar fashion as your test stimuli and then their sound volume will be roughly equivalent.

-If you need to change the name of the stimulus, e.g. to sound_test.wav, you need to make the experiment aware of this change.
+If you need to change the name of the stimulus, e.g. to `sound_test.wav`, you need to make the experiment aware of this change.
 In the file `globals.js` is the following variable: